 Stir the mozzarella balls and basil into the pasta.
 Add the vinegar, then taste and add additional vinegar and/or salt, if it doesn’t quite taste spectacular yet.
 For best flavor, let the mixture rest for about 20 minutes, so the pasta can absorb some of the sauce.
 Or, refrigerate it for future use.

 This salad will keep well in the refrigerator for up to 4 days.
 Leftovers are great chilled or at room temperature.
 You can also reheat the pasta if you don’t mind the mozzarella melting (yum).

 Make it gluten free: Use your favorite gluten-free noodles.

+Make it vegan: This recipe would still be nice without the mozzarella.
+If you would like to add some creaminess, add a dollop of my vegan sour cream to individual servings before serving (see my cookbook, page 217).
 Recommended equipment: An enameled cast iron Dutch oven is the perfect cooking pot for the cherry tomatoes (it’s also great for cooking pasta and soups/stews, and it will last forever).

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 Please let me know how it turned out for you!
 Leave a comment below and share a picture on Instagram with the hashtag #cookieandkate.